anarch-in/assignments/assignments/operating-system-assignment.md

 upto 32bits in length (4GB). _Zone_NORMAL_ comprises of an addresses space between 16MB and below 896MB.
 The addresses between this space can be mapped/accessed by the kernel directly (Love, 2015). _ZONE_HIGHMEM_ is the address space above 896MB.
 This space can not be directly accessed by the kernel.
 For 64bit achitectures, this is usually empty (Bovet and Cesati, 2007).

+## What is the page allocator?

+Linux uses the _Paging Memory Management Scheme_.
+This scheme divides main memory into frames and logical memory into pages.
+Frames are fixed-sized memory blocks which are of the same size as the pages.